OSUGliders/gliderfs/slocum_post_recovery_workflow.md

 # glide --log-file=../logs/glide.pr.log --log-level=debug l3 $save_dir/$glider.pr.l2.nc -o $save_dir/$glider.pr.l2.nc -b 1
 ```

 The script should be modified as needed for each glider deployment, including additional configuration for glide.
 It could be desirable to split L2 and L3 into separate scripts.
+Don't forget to set execute permissions.